typedb/typedb-docs/_09-query/02-get-query.md

 This query returns all instances of type `person` ordered by their `age`.

-Important: placing `order by` before and after the `limit` makes a big difference. `order by` followed by `limit` results in a global ordering of the instances, whereas `limit` coming beore `order by` returns the ordered arbitary number of instances.
+Important: placing `order by` before and after the `limit` makes a big difference. `order by` followed by `limit` results in a global ordering of the instances, whereas `limit` coming before `order by` returns the ordered arbitrary number of instances.

 ## Offsetting Results
-Often used in conjuction with `limit` and `order`, we use the `offset` keyword followed by the number we would like the results to be offset by.
+Often used in conjunction with `limit` and `order`, we use the `offset` keyword followed by the number we would like the results to be offset by.
 This is commonly used to return a desired range of the results.
 Let's look at an example.

 ```graql
 match $p isa person has age $age; order by $age; limit 10; offset 100; get;